AmeriEstate Legal Plan, Inc.

 The Seller/Taxpayer is not taxed on the sale since he has not yet received any cash for the sale.
 Often Seller/Taxpayers will choose deferral because they have other income and don’t need the payments right away.
 Of course, the payments may begin immediately.

 While we have primarily focused on Capital Gains Tax, the amount of gain due to straight line depreciation is also deferred with a DST.
-But if you have taken accelerated depreciation in excess over straight line, this amount is not deferrable.
+But if you have taken accelerated depreciation in excess over straight line, this amount cannot be deferred.

 There is proper diversification by the DST Trained and Approved Trustee in investing the DST’s funds.
 The DST Trained and Approved Trustee may invest in REIT’s, bonds, annuities, securities or other “prudent investments” that are suitable to help assure the Trustee’s performance in repaying the Seller/Taxpayer pursuant to the held installment sales note.
 The DST Trained and Approved Trustee’s reinvestment of the proceeds may result in more or less risk depending on the nature of where the proceeds are reinvested.